opnfv/moon/moonv4/moon_gui/readme.md

 ### Build the delivery package
 -   `gulp delivery`
+### Launch the Web Server
 -   `gulp webServerDelivery`

 ### Development

-During the development it is possible to use the following commands :
+During the development it is possible to use following commands :
 -   `gulp build`
+Launch a Web Server
 -   `gulp webServer`
-- Gulp webServer will refresh the browse when a file related to the application is changed
+- Gulp webServer will refresh the browser when a file related to the application changed

 ### Constants
 It is possible to change some constants (API endpoints)
--   `cd  $MOON_HOME/moon_gui/static/app/moon.constants.js`
+- $MOON_HOME/moon_gui/static/app/moon.constants.js

 ### CORS

 The GUI need to connect itself to Keystone and Moon.
-Opening CORS into them to the GUI Web Server is required.
+Opening CORS to the GUI WebServer is required.

 In order to modify Keystone :